Theatre Review: ‘Hi, I AM Joe’ – ‘Under Construction’

 The production started off with a poetry production which, to be frank, I didn’t like.
 Despite being given the choice of not sitting through the poetry show, I decided to do it for the purpose of this review.
 I now know it was a mistake.
 In my opinion, the poetry show was just an extra event to validate the ticket fee.

-The poetry production, ‘Under Construction’ starring Cecilia Oletu, Snowflake and Rebel Rouser Bubblehead gave me a high-school-essay-competition vibe, with the exception of Snowflake who showed that she tried to memorize her lines and dramatize her poem.
+The poetry production, ‘Under Construction’ starring Cecilia Oletu, Snowflake and Rebel Rouser Bubblehead gave me a high-school-essay-competition vibe, except for Snowflake who showed that she tried to memorize her lines and dramatize her poem.
 Despite that, the intro show to ‘Hi, I am Joe’ fell flat.
 Next time, it’ll be better if poets rehearse together, this way, reading off a paper with your attention completely focused on it can be forgiven.